pradeep-rb/algorithms/src/aJan22/dynamicprog/readme.txt

 * if the return type is integer i.e maximize or minimize something, bottom DP is preferabble
 * if the return type calls for a list of strings / paths traversed in the decision tree - Top down / backtracking with memoization is preferred
+*  look for number of states when calculating Big(0). check memo for the states

 Todo:
     714. Best Time to Buy and Sell Stock with Transaction Fee